zed-extensions/java/README.md

 ```

 ### Initialization Options

+If [Lombok] support is enabled via [JDTLS] initialization option
+(`initialization_options.settings.java.jdt.ls.lombokSupport.enabled`), this
+extension will download and add [Lombok] as a javaagent to the JVM arguments for
+[JDTLS].

 There are also many more options you can pass directly to the language server,
 for example: